Which is the best resort for early season skiing?

-The Whistler Blackcomb resort website: www.whistlerblackcomb.com helpfully provides the exact monthly snowfall figures for the last 15 years.
+The Whistler Blackcomb resort website helpfully provides the exact monthly snowfall figures for the last 15 years.
 As you will see, the numbers for November and December are pretty BIG, especially when you consider most European resorts get less than this in an entire season.

 Lastly, even in winters where early season snowfall is less than stellar, Whistler’s vast area means that you are virtually guaranteed expansive skiing even in years where there is not bottomless powder.

-We are now full for early season 2016/17 but plan ahead for November 2o18 and we hope you can join us then.
-By booking early, you’re guaranteed this year’s price.
+Now is the time to plan ahead for November 2o19 and we hope you can join us then.
+By booking early, you’re guaranteed the best price.
 Questions?
 Get in touch with the team and we can talk you through the options available.